Phakopsora pachyrhizi: Management

 The disease is often controlled using the fungicides oxycarboxin, triforine, and triclopyr.

 Phakospsora pachyrhizi is a pathogen that acts quickly in contaminating the host.
 The plant can be severely contaminated in as short a period as 10 days.
 This makes it difficult to control the disease, as it does not just spread quickly, but its progression is also fast.
 That is why it is important to implement control techniques as soon as possible.

 Genetic resistance

 The disease may be controlled by using genetic resistance, but this has not exhibited great results and has not been durable because the soybean genome almost entirely lacks potential genes for ASR resistance.
 A gene from Cajanus cajan has shown promise when transferred to soybean.
 This method could be expanded to a wide array of genes in the entire family; as with native genes these are best deployed in combination due to P. pachyrhizi's ability to rapidly overcome resistance.

 Chemical control

 A second form of management that can work is using fungicides, but this is only efficient at early stages of the disease.
 The disease spreads fast and it is complicated to control after certain stages, so it is important to act with care around contaminated plants, as the spores can be attached to clothing and other materials and infect other plants.

+Research

+Genetic modification for infection factor dissection – including knockout, including of effectors – proves difficult.
+Host-induced gene silencing may be the better tool for this pathogen.